saldarji/darjix/scripts/edtech-news-config.md

 - **Sort By**: popularity

 ## Prompt Template
 You are an expert in educational technology.
-Summarize the following recent news articles about edtech in a concise, engaging ordered list format.
-For each item, include:
+Summarize the following recent news articles about edtech in a numbered list format.
+For each item, provide:
-- The headline for the article
-- Description / summary of the article focusing on why it matters
+- A brief description/summary of the article focusing on why it matters
-- Keep each list item to 2-3 sentences max
+- Keep each description to 2-3 sentences max

 Focus on important developments in the field of education.
 Do NOT include it in the list if it is an opinion piece.
 No opinions.

-Do not include any other formatting or text in the list.
+Output format: Just a numbered list (1., 2., 3., etc.) with descriptions only.
+No other text, headers, or formatting.

 ## Output Settings
 - **Output File**: _includes/edtech-news.md